-Telemedicine is useful for many appointments, but may not be available for all of your visits.
-Talk to your healthcare team to find out which appointments can be scheduled through Telemedicine, as some physicians/consultants cannot offer appointments in this way.
+Telemedicine is useful for many appointments, but we may not be able to use it for all of your visits.
+Talk to your healthcare provider to find out which appointments can be scheduled through Telemedicine, as some physicians/consultants cannot offer appointments in this way.